ragardner/tksheet/DOCUMENTATION.md

 #### **Using a span to delete check boxes**

 Delete check boxes for parts of the sheet that are covered by the span.
-Should not be used where there are checkbox rules created by named spans, see [Named spans](https://github.com/ragardner/tksheet/wiki/Version-7#named-spans) for more information.
+Should not be used where there are check box rules created by named spans, see [Named spans](https://github.com/ragardner/tksheet/wiki/Version-7#named-spans) for more information.

 ```python
 span.del_checkbox()